Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Top 15 Best Nintendo DS Hidden Gems

-Today we’re going to be talking about Nintendo DS hidden gems.
-This handheld made major waves when it was released for numerous reasons.
+Today we’re going to be talking about overlooked games for the Nintendo DS.
+This handheld made major waves at release for numerous reasons.
 Nintendo initially planned for the DS to be a ‘third pillar’ while continuing support for the GBA.
 The focus with this new handheld was around unique features.
 It had two screens with one of them supporting touch inputs via an included stylus.
-The Nintendo DS came out at just the right time because it took the market by storm.
+This was before smartphones popularized touch screen gaming.
+The Nintendo DS came out at the right time because it took the market by storm.
 It was cheap and easy to develop for, and software sold gangbusters on it.
 The market was absolutely flooded with software.
-Because of the high volume of games many were overlooked.
-That’s where I come in.
+There is a high volume of games many were overlooked.
 Today we’re going to take a look at what I consider to be the top fifteen best Nintendo DS hidden gems in alphabetical order.
 Let’s start with a few rules:

 • Today we’re focusing on North American releases.
 You won’t find any Japan or PAL-only games here.
 We’ll cover those in a separate list.